Guide for First-Year Students

 Biology 202L: Genetics and Evolution, no prerequisite (offered Fall & Spring)

 Students may take these courses in any order.
-However, although Biology 202L has no formal prerequisites, it does build on basic molecular biology concepts and vocabulary learned in a prior biology courses.
-Students who took Biology 201L, AP Biology, or who otherwise have a strong preparation in biology typically perform better in Biology 202L than students without a prior biology course.
+However, although Biology 202L has no formal prerequisites, it does build on basic molecular biology concepts and vocabulary learned in a prior biology course.
+Students who completed Biology 201L, AP Biology, or who otherwise have a strong preparation in biology typically perform better in Biology 202L than students without a prior biology course.

 *Chemistry course pre-requisites are enforced at registration

-Typically, there are few seats available for 1st year students in Biology 201L and 202L for the fall semester – that’s OK.
-Prospective Biology majors do not need to take them in the fall and should focus on getting on track with their math, chemistry, and foreign language requirements.
-Most students planning to take a Gateway course will start as early the spring of the first year, or fall of their second year.
+I can’t take Biology 201L or 202L in the fall semester, am I behind?
+No, prospective Biology majors do not need to start these courses in the fall and often focus on getting on track with their math, chemistry, and foreign language requirements first.
+It is most common for Biology majors to start with Bio 201L or 202L in the spring of their first year or fall of their second year.

-Prehealth students should expect to take Biology 201L and 202L.
-However, they typically start with Chemistry & Calculus in the fall, and would then enroll in in their first biology course in the spring of their first year or in the fall of their sophomore year.
-This is acceptable even for students who plan to major in biology.
+Students interested in health careers should expect to take Biology 201L and 202L.
+However, they typically start with Chemistry & Calculus in the fall and then enroll in in their first biology course in the spring of their first year or in the fall of their second year.

-To subscribe to the listserv (please use your Duke email address):
+To subscribe to the listserv (use your Duke email address):

 Follow us on Instagram!